 And they builded a bridge ’cross the foam, with hand and with heart giving all.

 ’Twas the call they had waited to hear, the cry of a world in pain,

-And a life was a price not too dear, that freedom might ever reign
+And a life was a price none too dear, that freedom might ever reign.